• Menu

 Take in the Seaside Inukshuks

-What was once a traditional stone landmark and navigational aid for Inuit cultures has become a symbol of the city and the 2010 Winter Olympic Games logo, owing to Alvin Kanak’s inukshuk built-in English Bay in 1986.
+What was once a traditional stone landmark and navigational aid for Inuit cultures has become a symbol of the city – owing to Alvin Kanak’s inukshuk built-in English Bay in 1986.

 Just west of the famous landmark, you’ll see hundreds of copycats along the Seawall trying to recreate their own versions representing the theme of northern hospitality and friendship.

-After your attempt, you’re walking distance to the West End for coffee, drinks, or a delicious ethnic meal.
+➡️ Tip: After your attempt, walk to the West End for coffee, drinks, or a delicious ethnic meal.

 abruzzo cappuccino bar on commercial drive vancouver bcExperience Commercial Drive

-Vancouver’s Commercial Drive is part Little Italy and part hipster haven.
+Vancouver’s Commercial Drive is part Little Italy and part hipster haven (maybe even more than Main Street).

 Here you can get into some Neapolitan pizza, hit a craft beer tasting room, sample some affordable cocktails, and visit a board game pub where dice determine your shots.